Key Points:

 18. Portuguese Water Dog

-Made famous by former White House dogs, Sunny and Bo, the Portuguese Water Dog is a smart, athletic, and water-loving companion.
+Made famous by former White House dogs, Sunny and Bo, the Portuguese Water Dog is a smart, athletic, and water-loving breed.
 These medium-sized dogs are also very trainable.

 Although the Portuguese Water Dog’s curly coat is hypoallergenic, it is thick and will shed seasonally.
-To minimize allergic reactions, you’ll want to make sure to regularly groom this breed.
+To minimize allergy symptoms, you’ll want to make sure to regularly groom this breed.

-While most terriers are known for their firm, wiry coats, the Soft Coated Wheaten Terrier is known for its soft, silky coat!
-Other than being a joy to own, this breed makes our list for its low-shedding coat.
-They will, however, need frequent brushing to avoid mats and to remove excess loose hair.
+While most terriers are known for their firm, wiry coats, the Soft Coated Wheaten Terrier is known for its soft and silky fur.
+This breed makes our list for its low-shedding coat and joyful personality.
+They will, however, need frequent brushing to avoid mats and to remove excess hair.

-Soft Coated Wheatens can be high-energy, so these dogs definitely require exercise and training.
+Soft Coated Wheatens can be high-energy, so these dogs require lots of exercise and training.
 When nurtured and cared for, they are incredibly devoted and loyal companions.

 Next on our list of best hypoallergenic dog breeds is the Spanish Water Dog.
-This breed has curly and wooly locks that when grown out, can form tight cords – similar to a Komondor or Bergamasco AKA “Mop Dogs.”
+This breed has curly and wooly locks that can form tight cords when grown out, similar to “Mop Dog” breeds like the Komondor or Bergamasco.

-Most dog owners choose to keep the coat of their Spanish Water Dog short, as the longer, corded coat requires much more maintenance and expertise.
-Either way, these dogs shed very minimally – making them great for allergy sufferers.
+Most dog owners choose to keep the coat of their Spanish Water Dog short, as the longer, corded coat requires much more maintenance.
+Either way, these dogs shed very minimally, making them great for allergy sufferers.
 With a history of herding and retrieving, the Spanish Water Dog is an active, playful companion as well as an industrious watchdog.

-The Standard Schnauzer falls between the Miniature and the Giant Schnauzer at a nice medium size.
+The Standard Schnauzer falls between the Miniature and the Giant Schnauzer in size.
 In terms of personality, these dogs are active, willful, and very trainable.
 Standard Schnauzers are a dog breed known for being great with kids and very protective of their families.

 Like the other schnauzers, this dog has a double coat but sheds very infrequently.
 The Standard Schnauzer’s coat is usually stripped instead of clipped, as clipping results in more dirt and shedding.